The Best Experiences in Wallis and Futuna for Couples

 Another natural attraction that's a delight to discover with your favourite person, venture to Tuatafa Beach in the far north of Futuna for one of the island's best examples of black sand beach.

-This spectacular stretch of black volcanic sand creates a dramatic contrast against the crystal-clear turquoise waters, making it one of Futuna's most photographed and accessible beaches.
+This spectacular stretch of black volcanic sand creates a dramatic contrast against the clear waters, making it one of Futuna's most photographed beaches.
+According to locals, legend has it that if you make too much noise after dark, the waves keep coming and take you to Polotu (the afterlife), so time your visit well!

 As day turns to evening, prepare to be captivated by some of the most glorious sunsets you'll ever witness.
 The black sand provides the perfect vantage point to watch the sun melt into the Pacific horizon, painting the sky in brilliant oranges and pinks.